DragonBlame/tpf-dragons-edition/WABBAJACK.md

 After talking with Ralof or Hadvar, you can turn on the following mods to decide if you would want to use them.
 They affect just the visual side of the game.
 If you aren't a fan, just press the same button once again to turn them off.

-* **Look What You See** - Press your *V* key.
+* **Look What You See** - Press your `V` key.
-* **Animated Shouts** - Press your right *Alt* key.
+* **Animated Shouts** - Press your `right Alt` key.
 > You will be able to see this mod in action only after getting your first shout.
 Have left a tip on this one in my gameplay guide for the add-on too if you forget about it.

-Also we have toggable HUD, so feel free to press *X* key to turn it on and off when you need that.
+Also we have toggable HUD, so feel free to press `X` key to turn it on and off when you need that.

 Some quick tips before the end:

 * **About the option to remove your tail** - It is weird, but you will actually need to equip another tail to get rid from... "them both".
-To get the tail, open your inventory and in misc item section find an item called _AddItemMenu_ and click on it.
+To get the tail, open your inventory and in misc item section find an item called `AddItemMenu` and click on it.
 Another menu with 4 items will pop up.
 Grab an item with a search option.
 Then open your inventory and use the item with the search option.
 Type `tail` in AddItemMenu's searcher.
 Choose the mod's plugin and grab your tail.
 Then equip it like gear and your tail will be gone.
 * **About hair with physics for men** - You will need to use AddItemMenu again, but this time type the word `hair`.
 * **About ENB** - `F10` button toggles the ENB effect, `F11` opens the ENB GUI, `F7` toggles an FPS counter.
 Feel free to make screenshots with Steam by using `F12`.
-* **About fast travelling (if you are using the *Interface* section)** - By default fast travel is disabled, because it becomes much more interesting that way (you travel and discover much more) and there are plenty of ways to travel around - as in vanilla (horses, carriages, boats), paragliding, spells, another mean, which is tied to a quest (don't want to spoil that) etc. If you still aren't sold, feel free to reenable it by disabling _Disable Fast Travel SKSE - No Janky Map UI_ mod under the _Interface_ separator.
+* **About fast travelling (if you are using the *Interface* section)** - By default fast travel is disabled, because it becomes much more interesting that way (you travel and discover much more) and there are plenty of ways to travel around - as in vanilla (horses, carriages, boats), paragliding, spells, another mean, which is tied to a quest (don't want to spoil that) etc. If you still aren't sold, feel free to reenable it by disabling `Disable Fast Travel SKSE - No Janky Map UI` mod under the _Interface_ separator.

 ---

-**And some important info.** _Helgen Reborn_ note in The Bannered Mare can be taken and read **only** after 5 in-game days after you have finished the main quest _Unbound_.
+**And some important info.** _Note_ near The Drunken Huntsman's door can be acitvated **only** after 5 in-game days after you have finished the main quest _Unbound_.

 Also a reminder that the modlist uses a mod called _End Times_, which will **end the game** if don't finish the main quest line by default in one in-game year (approximately **18 real life days, that means 432 real life hours**).
 Go into the mod's mod configuration menu and lock the slider not to be tempted to change the final date all time.
 That should be enough (and even feels right somehow) to do many other things in between saving the world for the first time.